redis/jedis/README.md

 - Publish/Subscribe
 - Persistence control commands
 - Remote server control commands
-- The AUTH, BRPOP, ZRANGEBYSCORE, ZREMRANGEBYRANK, ZREMRANGEBYSCORE, ZUNIONSTORE, ZINTERSTORE commands
+- The AUTH, ZRANGEBYSCORE, ZREMRANGEBYRANK, ZREMRANGEBYSCORE, ZUNIONSTORE, ZINTERSTORE commands

 But stay close because things are going fast and all this will be implemented soon!